 WS#52 6G empowering future robotics

-Karol Janik (euRobotics, Telerobotics TG), Paolo Barattini (euRobotics, Standards TG), Antidio Viguria Jiménez (euRobotics, Aerial Robotics TG), Aksel A. Transeth (euRobotics, Inspection & Maintenance TG), Daniel Gordon (one6G association, HWDU), Mohammad Shikh-Bahaei (one6g association, KCL), Periklis Chatzimisios (one6G association, IHU), Ana Garcia Armada (one6G association, UC3M), Mona Ghassemian (one6G association, Huawei), Kaspar Althoefer (one6G association, QMUL), Youssef Nasser (one6G association, Greenwave), Joseph Eichinger (one6G association, Huawei), Albena Mihovska (one6G association, SmartAvatar), Xueli An (one6G association, HWDU)Room 14-16
+Kaspar Althoefer - (one6G association, Queen Mary University of London), Mona Ghassemian (one6G association, Huawei), Karol Janik (euRobotics, Telerobotics TG), Paolo Barattini (euRobotics, Standards TG), Antidio Viguria Jiménez (euRobotics, Aerial Robotics TG), Aksel A. Transeth (euRobotics, Inspection & Maintenance TG), Daniel Gordon (one6G association, HWDU), Mohammad Shikh-Bahaei (one6g association, KCL), Periklis Chatzimisios (one6G association, IHU), Ana Garcia Armada (one6G association, UC3M), Youssef Nasser (one6G association, Greenwave), Joseph Eichinger (one6G association, HWDU), Albena Mihovska (one6G association, SmartAvatar B.V.), Xueli An (one6G association, HWDU), Narcis Cardona (one6G association, UPV)Room 14-16

 Questions to be answered